steph72/dragonrock-mega65/doc/JITSA.md

 12. Regularly, the team gets intoxicated on beer or mate or grass or whatever your preferred poison might be.
 Then, they talk about the awesome time they had by just implementing that shit already, and how to have an even better time.

 Of course JITSA is not really meant as an alternative to Scrum or Spiral or Waterfall or whatever it is they make you do.
-It doesn't work in every situation, most probably it won't work at all for most of the common scenarios.
+It doesn't work in every situation - in fact it probably won't work at all for most of the common scenarios.

-It's more a guideline on how to take programming back into your own hands, and doing something awesome for yourself, like it was in the good old days... a feeling most of my younger colleagues - sadly - have never known.
+It's more of a guideline on how to take programming back into your own hands, and doing something awesome for yourself, like it was in the good old days... a feeling most of my younger colleagues - sadly - have never known.